 Transactions in foreign currencies are measured in the respective functional currencies of the Company and its subsidiaries and are recorded on initial recognition in the functional currencies at exchange rates approximating those ruling at the transaction dates.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the reporting date.
 Non-monetary items denominated in foreign currencies that are measured at historical cost are translated using the exchange rates as at the dates of the initial transactions.
-Non-monetary items denominated in foreign currencies measured at fair value are translated using the exchange rates at the date when the fair value was determined.
+Non-monetary items denominated in foreign currencies that are measured in foreign currencies measured at fair value are translated using the exchange rates at the date when the fair value was determined.